metosin/reitit/doc/ring/default_middleware.md

 * `multipart/multipart-middleware` a preconfigured middleware for multipart handling
 * `multipart/create-multipart-middleware` to generate with custom configuration

-## Inspecting Requests
+## Inspecting Middleware Chain

 `reitit.ring.middleware.dev/print-request-diffs` is a [middleware chain transforming function](transforming_middleware_chain.md).
-It prints a request diff between each middleware.
+It prints a request and response diff between each middleware.
 To use it, add the following router option:

 ```clj
 :reitit.middleware/transform reitit.ring.middleware.dev/print-request-diffs